-OPTIONSis used for different type of options like restart, logoff etc.
+OPTIONSis used for different types of options like restart, logoff, etc.

-COMMENTis used with comment feature to provide message
+- COMMENT is used with comment feature to provide a message.

 > shutdown /s

-/r option in order to restart the system or computer.
-This will shutdown and restart the computer.
+shutdown.
+We will provide the option /r in order to restart the system or computer.
+This will shut down and restart the computer.

 > shutdown /r